-- Overseers: A term traditionally used for the members of a committee that gives pastoral care and nurture to all members and attenders. - Pacifist: A person who renounces war and any use of violence and seeks to resolve conflicts peacefully. - Plain Dress: The simple and unadorned garments worn by early Friends. - Plain Language: Friends' use of "thee," "thy," "thine," and both first and last names with no titles, as an expression of equality.
-Because the months and days were named for heathen gods, goddesses, and emperors, many Friends preferred to use "First Day," "Second Day," and "First Month," "Second Month," etc. - Popcorn Meeting: As implied, numerous speakers "pop up" to minister to the Meeting, leaving very little time to honor the message. - Preparative Meeting: (1) A body of Friends, generally under the care and guidance of an established Monthly Meeting; (2) Originally, and still in some Yearly Meetings, one of a group of Meetings that meet for worship and to "prepare" business to be brought before their Monthly Meeting.
-See section on "Growth and Change." - Proceed as Way Opens: Taking one step at a time (prayerfully), so as to become clear what to do.
-To undertake a service or course of action without prior clarity about all the details but with confidence that divine guidance will make these apparent and assure an appropriate outcome. - Programmed Meeting: A Friends Meeting under the leadership of a pastor, with an arranged order of worship that usually includes a period of open worship. - Quaker: Unofficial name of a member of the Religious Society of Friends. - Quaker Universalist Fellowship: The Quaker Universalist Fellowship is an informal gathering of persons who cherish the spirit of universality that has always been intrinsic to the Quaker faith.
-See www.universalistfriends.org - Quarterly Meeting: A regional gathering of members of constituent Monthly Meetings, traditionally on four occasions each year. - Queries: A set of questions, based on Friends' practices and testimonies, that are considered by Meetings and individuals as a way of both guiding and examining individual and corporate lives and actions.
+Outrunning One's Guide: Rushing to action rather than searching for clearness and allowing a leading to season.
+Overseers: A term traditionally used for the members of a committee that gives pastoral care and nurture to all members and attenders.

+Pacifist: A person who renounces war and any use of violence and seeks to resolve conflicts peacefully.

+Plain Dress: The simple and unadorned garments worn by early Friends.

+Plain Language: Friends' use of "thee," "thy," "thine," and both first and last names with no titles, as an expression of equality.
+Because the months and days were named for heathen gods, goddesses, and emperors, many Friends preferred to use "First Day," "Second Day," and "First Month," "Second Month," etc.

+Popcorn Meeting: As implied, numerous speakers "pop up" to minister to the Meeting, leaving very little time to honor the message.

+Preparative Meeting: (1) A body of Friends, generally under the care and guidance of an established Monthly Meeting; (2) Originally, and still in some Yearly Meetings, one of a group of Meetings that meet for worship and to "prepare" business to be brought before their Monthly Meeting.
+See section on "Growth and Change."

+Proceed as Way Opens: To undertake a service or course of action without prior clarity about all the details but with confidence that divine guidance will make these apparent and assure an appropriate outcome.

+Programmed Meeting: A Friends Meeting under the leadership of a pastor, with an arranged order of worship that usually includes a period of open worship.

+Quaker: Unofficial name of a member of the Religious Society of Friends.

+Quaker Universalist Fellowship: The Quaker Universalist Fellowship is an informal gathering of persons who cherish the spirit of universality that has always been intrinsic to the Quaker faith.
+See www.universalistfriends.org

+Quarterly Meeting: A regional gathering of members of constituent Monthly Meetings, traditionally on four occasions each year.

+Queries: A set of questions, based on Friends' practices and testimonies, that are considered by Meetings and individuals as a way of both guiding and examining individual and corporate lives and actions.
 As such, they are a means of self examination.
 Queries to be considered regularly are included in Faith and Practice; others may be formulated by a committee or Meeting that seeks to clarify for itself an issue it needs to address.
-See also "Queries, Advices, and Voices." - Quietism: Quietism, which is not unique to Quakerism but had widespread influence during the 18th Century, emphasized the quieting of creaturely activities so that in the "silence of all flesh" God could be heard. - Recorded Minister: An historical practice now discontinued in Baltimore Yearly Meeting of acknowledging gifts of Friends (such as vocal ministry or of the written word) by recording their names. - Recorder: The person appointed by a Meeting to maintain statistics of the members and attenders of that Meeting. - Recording Clerk: The person who records the actions of a Friends' Meeting for Business. - Released Friend: A Friend whose leading to carry out a particular course of action has met with approval from a Meeting, which then promises to provide such support as would enable the Friend to follow that leading. - Religious Society of Friends: Official name for Quakers. - Rise of Meeting: A term used to indicate the end of a Meeting for Worship or Business.
-Meetings for worship are "broken" (are sensed complete) by the Clerk or other designated person, often indicated by the shaking of hands to signify the Meeting is over.
-Also called the "close of Meeting."
+See also "Queries, Advices, and Voices."

+Quietism: Quietism, which is not unique to Quakerism but had widespread influence during the 18th Century, emphasized the quieting of creaturely activities so that in the "silence of all flesh" God could be heard.

+Recorded Minister: An historical practice now discontinued in Baltimore Yearly